 If you choose to give your baby formula you may have a few questions.
 Many mothers wonder what the differences between formula and breastmilk are.
 One commonly asked questions is if breastmilk is more filling than formula.
 Keep reading to find out.

-In short, formula might be considered more filling than breastmilk- but only because it takes longer to digest and sits longer in their tummies, making them feel full for longer.
+In short, the formula might be considered more filling than breastmilk- but only because it tends to take longer to digest and sits longer in their tummies, making them feel full for longer.

 Other articles you may enjoy:

 - The Ultimate Guide To Dairy Free Breastfeeding

 - 5 Soothing Solutions for Dry and Cracked Nipples From Breastfeeding

 - What Breast Should I Start With When Breastfeeding?